 The beauty of having a nature kit is that it is ready to go whenever you are.
 The truth is for most of us is that if we have to take extra time to gather items together every time we want to go on a nature walk or to a park, we are less likely to do it.
 Having a kit that you build over time brings an element to any outing that can transform your time into more memorable moments.

-Watch our tutorial video where we walk you through our family nature kit, children packing their own kit and heading out on a park adventure.
-Create Your Own.
+Watch our tutorial video where we walk you through our family nature kit, children packing their own kit, and heading out on a park adventure.

-Curiosity and wonder, along with a field guide and notebook, is all you need to get a start making discoveries as a naturalist.
+Curiosity and wonder, along with a field guide and notebook, are all you need to get a start making discoveries as a naturalist.

 Begin with basic essentials until you discover other items you would like to add.
 These are our top 4 items.

 Remember to be an observer of nature, not a disturber.
 Collecting fallen leaves, rocks and some insects where permitted is alright.
 However, don’t disturb nests or bother animals in their own setting.